 The Load Up Harness – Car Travel

 I wanted a really sturdy car harness for Buzz since his 75 pounds of body weight catapult him into the big boy category (Missy weighs 50 lbs), and, as mentioned above, our previous car harnesses just didn’t feel like they’d be up to the job of actually keeping the pups safe in case of an accident.
-So I went ahead and invested 80 bucks for Buzz’s medium size load up harness in black – one of the best doggie accessory investments ever.
+So I went ahead and invested 80 bucks for Buzz’s medium size load up harness in black.

-It’s sturdy and, like anything Ruffwear, extremely well made and allows for a decent range of motion.
+It’s sturdy, well made and allows for a decent range of motion.
 Buzz can either lie down on the backseat or sit up, and while his load up harness is a lot more bulky than Missy’s front range harness, he can still go for a little walk while wearing it.

 The Load Up Harness Is Great For Road Trips & Ok For Short Walks